Pennsylvania Route 611: Montgomery County

 Past the train station, PA 611 intersects Easton Road, where it continues north along four-lane divided Easton Road.
 A short distance later, the route comes to a junction with the southern terminus of PA 263, which splits to the northeast along North York Road.
 This intersection has no direct access from southbound PA 611 to PA 263.
 Past this junction, PA 611 heads northwest as a four-lane undivided road past a mix of suburban homes and businesses.
 The road curves north and briefly becomes a divided highway at the Fitzwatertown Road intersection before passing more commercial development and crossing under Norfolk Southern's Morrisville Line.
 The route transitions into a divided highway again and reaches the Willow Grove interchange with the Pennsylvania Turnpike (I-276); this interchange is a double trumpet interchange.
 Past this interchange, the road widens to a six-lane divided highway and runs past businesses.
 Upon crossing Blair Mill Road, PA 611 heads into Horsham Township and turns into a five-lane road with a center left-turn lane.

-The route becomes a four-lane divided highway and curves northwest, crossing Pennypack Creek and coming to a junction with the eastern terminus of PA 463 in the community of Horsham.
+The route then becomes a four-lane divided highway and curves northwest, crossing Pennypack Creek and coming to a junction with the eastern terminus of PA 463 in Horsham.
 This intersection has no direct access from PA 463 to northbound PA 611.
-A short distance later, the road intersects Dresher Road/Meetinghouse Road, with Dresher Road providing access to PA 463.
+A short distance later, the road intersects Dresher Road/Meetinghouse Road near Horsham Friends Meeting, with Dresher Road providing access to PA 463.
 PA 611 bends to the north-northwest and the median becomes a center turn lane, with the route passing more development and becoming the eastern border of the Biddle Air National Guard Base.
-The road runs through the community of Hallowell and continues north between the air station to the west and commercial development to the east, coming to an intersection with County Line Road.
+The road runs through Hallowell and continues north between the air station to the west and commercial development to the east, coming to an intersection with County Line Road.